Christopher Meyer, JD, Of Counsel

-Towards the end of the deployment, in the late night of August 2009, Meyer’s unit came under a rocket attack.
+Towards the end of the deployment, in the late-night of August 2009, Meyer’s unit came under a rocket attack.
 “Praise God, we all came home in one piece.
 I was able to honorably discharge from the Army and return to civilian life,” says Meyer.

 After returning home, Meyer used his G.I.
 Bill to go to law school at Thurgood Marshall School of Law.
-This led him to meeting his wife, Jennifer Chiang, and they have been married since 2012.
+This led him to meet his wife, Jennifer Chiang, and they have been married since 2012.
 The Meyers recently bought a home in Sugar Land and had their first child in December 2016.

 These days, Meyer uses his energy and skills towards benefitting the veteran community and practicing law.
 His emphases are Family Law, Divorce and Evictions.

-“I spent several years advocating to Houston Metro on behalf of disabled veterans “ says Meyer.
+“I spent several years advocating Houston Metro on behalf of disabled veterans, “ says Meyer.
 “I am proud to say that as of April 2016, Houston Metro is now offering free Bus and Rail rides to Houston area disabled veterans.
 I still carry many invisible scars and physical pain from my service, but thanks to my military experience and law school training, I have the rare opportunity to understand many of the issues veterans deal with while at war and after returning home.
 I'm very proud of all I have accomplished in my service and I try to continue to serve my fellow veterans.”